-When you ask the average person, “what is the opposite of love?”, the answer is likely to be hate.
+When you ask the average person, “what is the opposite of love?”, the answer is likely to be “hate”.
 This is a standard programmed response from a linear kind of thinking pattern.
-The paradigm of either, or – love or hate is not generally a helpful way of looking at things.
-Obviously, the question itself seeds the pre-supposition for division using the word opposite.
-Let’s rephrase.
-When there is love, what will have to yield ?
+The paradigm of; either, or – love or hate, is generally not a helpful way of looking at things.
+Obviously, the question itself seeds the pre-supposition for division by the use of the word opposite.

-Now you could answer again, with hate.
+Now you could answer again, “hate”.
 But do you not hate that or those who seek to harm those whom you love?
 You will hate a sickness, or anything harmful threatening those whom you love.

 Let’s reiterate.
 You are walking down a street at night with a family member.
 Suddenly a dark figure appears from an alley ahead.
 He is holding some metal shiny item in his hand and says with a threatening tone of voice “give me your phones, and your money, now!”.
 The family member tries to resist and puts up a fight when the robber injures him.
 You immediately get in there and do everything you can to push the assailant away and he makes off in an unknown direction.
 Some people, perhaps most will say at that point they hated the mugger.
 This to is misdirected hatred.
 Because you love you family member, you hate the scenario of the threat from a mugger.
 You hate the mindset, or the believe that one could just rob someone else at knife point and stab them if they resist.